Best Workouts for Women: Good Routines, Great Results

 Your bottom is broken down into three muscles groups: the gluteus maximus, the gluteus medius, and the gluteus minimus.
 The gluteus maximus is the largest muscle in the body and the one you visibly see.
 The gluteus medius and gluteus minimus are smaller hip stabilizers.
 The three muscles are often lumped together and called your glutes.

-To get the perfect butt, you need to train all your gluteus muscles.
+To get the perfect butt, you need to train all of your gluteus muscles.
 Strong glutes help with stability, balance, and power.
 If you’re a runner, strong glutes are important in injury prevention.
 Plus, a toned backside looks amazing in the perfect pair of jeans.

 Exercises to Get a Beautiful, Toned Glutes